 If the borrower is unable to cure the default, however, the next step is foreclosure.
 The law in Puerto Rico is comparable to foreclosure law in many states and incorporates many familiar principles.

 A lender cannot start the foreclosure in Puerto Rico as soon as the borrower falls behind.
-Under federal mortgage servicing laws, which apply in Puerto Rico as well as the states, the lender must wait until the borrower is more than 120 days delinquent to begin the foreclosure process.
+Under federal mortgage servicing laws, which apply in Puerto Rico as well as the states, the lender generally must wait until the borrower is more than 120 days delinquent to begin the foreclosure process.

 Puerto Rico law also dictates the pacing of the foreclosure.
 Here are the initial steps that must take place before the foreclosure officially begins.